marmelab/react-admin/doc/4.0/CreateEdit.md

 ### SimpleForm component

-By default, the `SimpleForm` view renders the main form's children inside a `CardContentInner`, an internal `react-admin` component which returns a material-ui `<CardContent>` element.
+By default, the `SimpleForm` view renders the main form's children inside a `CardContentInner`, an internal `react-admin` component which returns a MUI `<CardContent>` element.

 To customize that, you can override the main container by passing a `component` prop :